trueos/trueos-docs/trueos-handbook/preinstall.rst

 FreeBSD and |trueos| users by :ref:`Reporting a bug <Report a bug>` so the issue can be addressed by the developers.

-The rest of this section provides an overview of the various supported hardware.
+The rest of this section provides an overview of the different supported hardware.

+.. index:: supported processors
 .. _Processor:

 Processor